EmilyMayGrout/coatithon_code/code_review/README.txt

 install.packages(c("dbscan", "rgdal", "lubridate", "stringr", "fields", "viridis", "tidyverse", "hms", "dplyr", "tidyr", "ggthemes", "vioplot", "sf"))

 #data for code review is given in 2 folders:
 1. "raw data" folder has 2 folders per group: one folder has the gps data per individual (saved as a txt file for each individual), and the other folder has the metadata which contains the csv file for the coati_id info and the age and sex homophiliy matrices.
 Inside the raw data foler is the CoatiTrioMLMatrix.csv which is all the genetic relatedness associations.
+#for the scripts to run, these data downloaded must put into the correct directories

 2. "processed data" folder contains the gps and id data for each group stored as .RData files.
 These gps data are filtered to one gps point every 10 minutes and these data are used in the analysis scripts (they are the output of the preprocessing scripts).
 There are 2 gps files per group, one is the Eastings and Northings (xy) and the other is Latitudes and Longitudes (latlon).
 All analyses use the xy data.
+#if you want to go straight to the analyses scripts, you can use the processed data (which are the output of the preprocessing scripts)

 data_dir is the file directory where all the data is stored (the coati id file and the associated groups gps file e.g. for Galaxy the files are 'galaxy_xy_10min_level1.RData' (a list of 'xs','ys','ts') and 'galaxy_coati_ids.RData') code_dir is the file directory where the coati_function_library_V1.R is stored plot_dir is the file directory where you want to put the plots - I have a different directory for each group gps_file is the filename of the data for the specific group